latifadidialaoui/PROJET-DATA-MINING/README.md

    - *Scikit-learn*: Machine learning algorithms, preprocessing, and evaluation.
    - *Matplotlib and Seaborn*: Data visualization.
    - *TF-IDF Vectorizer*: Feature extraction for text data.

+## Data Preprocessing
+ 1. *Dataset Cleaning*:
+   - Dropped irrelevant columns: Credit_card_number and Expiry.
+   - Checked for missing values and handled them appropriately.

+ 2. *Encoding Categorical Data*:
+   - Encoded the Profession column using LabelEncoder.

+ 3. *Scaling*:
+   - Normalized the Income and Security_code columns using Min-Max scaling to bring them into the [0,1] range.